Firebase On Premise Alternatives

 - Back4App offers scalable hosting services for businesses that require on-demand scalability.

-- Shared – Back4App Shared is a plan with features such as daily backup and recovery, automatic scaling, multiple regions, and all-day monitoring.
-Users can opt for this plan at a monthly price range of $5 to $100.
+- Shared – Back4App Shared is a plan with daily backup and recovery, automatic scaling, multiple regions, and all-day monitoring.
+Users can opt for this plan at a monthly price range of $25 to $100.

 - Dedicated – The Dedicated plan of Back4App offers a great deal of security, dedicated virtual machines, round-the-clock monitoring, and multiple clouds.
-Users have the option of the Dedicated Silver and Gold plans that are priced at $250 and $400 respectively.
+Users have the option of the Dedicated Silver and Gold plans priced at $250 and $400, respectively.

 Parse is a backend as a service platform with software development kits for mobile backend development.
-It is suitable for creating apps for a wide variety of mobile and web platforms.
+It is suitable for creating apps for various mobile and web platforms.

 Parse users can avoid having to perform a high level of server management.
 It comes with a vast array of features such as file storage, data storage, push notifications, and APIs.